wp-plugins/easy-spoiler/readme.txt

 == Upgrade Notice ==

 = 0.2.1 =
-Now supports being embedded within comments and widgets.
+ * Now supports being embedded within comments and widgets.

 = 0.1 =
-First version
+ * First version

 == Changelog ==

 = 0.2.1 =

  * Can be inserted within comments, and within widgets.
-Comment insertion prevents embedded shortcode expansion (i.e. if the spoiler itself contains other shortcodes, they will not be expanded) to prevent security concerns by end-users.
+Comment insertion prevents embedded shortcode expansion (i.e. if the spoiler itself contains other shortcodes, they will not be expanded) for security concerns.

 = 0.1 =